-Selection of Subjects: Sixty male Basketball players were selected from Sant Gadge Baba Amravati University, Amravati (M.S) who have represented at inter collegiate tournament twice were randomly selected as subjects for the study.
+60 male Basketball players were selected from area of affiliated colleges of Punjabi university Patiala, Punjab who have represented at inter-collegiate tournament twice were randomly selected as subjects for the study.
 This experimental study was administered to only two experimental groups and one control group of 20 subjects each.
 The age of subjects ranged from 18 to 25 years only.

 Experimental Design: This experimental study was administered to only two experimental groups and one control group of 20 subjects each.
 For this purpose Group I underwent Circuit training, Group II underwent Weight training and Group III acted as control group.
-Training in three alternative days for Six weeks.